Samriddhi3901/websiteToWebsite/README.md

 ## 🚀 About Magic Prompt

-Magic Prot is a revolutionary AI-powered SaaS platform that transforms the complex process of website development into simple conversations.
+Magic Prompt is a revolutionary AI-powered SaaS platform that transforms the complex process of website development into simple conversations.
 Built with cutting-edge technology, it leverages Claude AI and advanced Large Language Models to generate complete, production-ready websites from natural language descriptions.

 **From idea to implementation in minutes, not days.**